 My sister and I decided to explore upper Dolpo in the summer of 2014.
 Upper Dolpo is an amazing lost land tucked away between the high Himalaya and Tibetan ranges.
-The population of around 3000 souls that inhabit these brown rocky mountains make a living from farming, migrant labour and trade with Tibet.
+The population of around 3000 souls that inhabit these brown rocky mountains make a living from farming, migrant labor and trade with Tibet.

 Dolpo lies on the transition between the the Nepalese Himalaya and the Tibetan plateau.
 Culturally it is strongly linked with Tibet, but landscape wise it has a bit of both.
-The glaciated sharp peaks give it a Himalayan fee., but the barren hills make you think of Tibet.
+The glaciated sharp peaks give it a Himalayan feel, but the barren hills make you think of Tibet.

 Dolpo lies firmly in rain shadow, so summers are in contrast to most other regions in Nepal rather dry.
 Trekking here from June to September is therefore the most pleasant time.
-Trekking in May or October is possible as well, but can see some more snow issues.
+Trekking in May or October is possible as well, but can see snow issues.
 Winter trekking means battling more snow and cold than you are probably prepared to.

 We took crampons and an ice axe with us, but these are completely pointless items in any season.

 A static rope to assist in crossing rivers can proof valuable in case one of the improvised bridges along route is not in place or when water levels in the smaller streams peak.

 Getting to the starting point was due to the monsoon and nation wide protests against the new constitution a real hassle.
 It took us 4 days.
 Under normal circumstances you should however be able to reach here in about 2 days.